(844) 786-8229 info@quotacy.com

 Reality: Many marriages end in divorce.

-• The divorce rate for a first marriage is about 41%
+• Divorce rate for first marriages: 41%

-• The divorce rate for a second marriage is 60%
+• Divorce rate for second marriages: 60%

-• The divorce rate for a third marriage is 73%
+• Divorce rate for third marriages: 73%

 Having separate bank accounts, writing a prenuptial agreement, and owning trusts are a few ways you can plan ahead to make the event of a divorce easier, should it ever come to that (we hope it doesn’t.)